girip11/html_learning/mdn_html_notes/html_introduction/5_advanced_text_formatting.md

 ## Contact details

-**&lt;address&gt;** html element is meant for marking up the contact details of the person who wrote the HTML document.
+`<address>` html element is meant for marking up the contact details of the person who wrote the HTML document.

 ## Superscript and subscript